 To estimate the split, SEAI developed a model of household energy consumption.
 We based it on data from the BER database.
-Our estimation for 2016 is: 61% of all energy used in households was for space heating, 19% for water heating, 17% for lighting & appliances, and 2% for cooking.
+For 2017 we estimate that 59% of all energy used in households was for space heating, 20% for water heating, 18% for lighting & appliances, and 2% for cooking.

 Energy related CO₂ emissions

 Residential Carbon Emissions (ktCO2),Coal,Peat,Oil,Natural Gas,Electricity 2005,989.49,1169.67,3467.12,1443.11,4776.91 2006,876.56,1215.57,3364.34,1504,4815.22 2007,835.16,1163.11,3324.7,1414.3,4519.38 2008,921.51,1195.09,3609.8,1592.61,4665.83 2009,1071.69,1160.86,3528.69,1491.87,4243.28 2010,1020.3,1085.02,3792.49,1697.32,4529.04 2011,922.47,1033.63,3107.04,1359.68,4050.54 2012,971.7,915.45,2733.45,1429.84,4303.7 2013,1098.83,929.4,2751.23,1422.08,3713.14 2014,882.15,855.17,2568.98,1271.99,3504.34 2015,830.62,857.79,2862.55,1322.71,3663.9 2016,721.27,842.41,3008.26,1316.7,3781.67 2017,601.58,806.99,2893.34,1299.18,3474.74

 The residential sector accounted for 24% of energy-related CO2 emissions in 2017.
 This includes upstream electricity emissions.
 The residential sector was the second largest source of CO2 emissions after transport (which accounted for 39%), and was ahead of industry.